Zookal/magento-mock/README.md

 ```
 The abouve xml contains the section where Mage_Paypal module has been disabled and previously used in orders.

 No other database updates are required.
 Clear the caches and check in the backend some orders related to that payment method.
+You will now see a key/value list of the payment details.

+The backend mock payment block has an integrated event `mock_payment_backend_block_to_html_before` with which you can modify the output.

+The frontend mock payment block uses the default block `Mage_Core_Block_Abstract` which allows you the usual modifications.

 I've disabled module FooBar but still getting errors regarding dependency?